jstolarek/jstolarek.github.io/pages/posts/2023-03-02-free-ips-patcher.md

 It's all coded in less than 200 lines of C, with majority of the code being error handling.
-I was tempted to write the program in Haskell but I wanted it to be easily accessible and lets face it, most people don't have Haskell toolchain on their machines.
+I was tempted to write the program in Haskell but I wanted it to be easily accessible and, let's face it, most people don't have Haskell toolchain on their machines.